A little diversion

 “Why him?
 I have at least a passport and some training in the military,” I reasoned.

-“He is under a Geas to do so, and you aren't,” She snapped shutting the door.
+“He is under a Geas to do so, and you haven't,” She snapped shutting the door.

 Perplexed I pondered the situation, then called the police but since he was over 18 and there voluntarily; there would be nothing that they could do about it.